 Chris Gekker is Professor of Trumpet at the University of Maryland School of Music and currently lives in the Washington, DC area.
 He has been featured as soloist at Carnegie Hall, Lincoln Center, and throughout the United States, Europe, and Asia.
 After performances of Bach’s Christmas Oratorio and Brandenburg Concerto no. 2 at Carnegie Hall, the New York Times praised his “bright virtuosity” and described his playing as “clear toned and pitch perfect.”
 Chris appears as soloist on more than thirty recordings and on more than one hundred chamber music, orchestral, and jazz recordings.

-His Articulation Studies, 44 Duos, Endurance Drills, Piccolo Trumpet Studies, and 24 Etudes are available from Colin Publications and are sold worldwide.
+His Articulation Studies, 44 Duos, Endurance Drills, Piccolo Trumpet Studies, 24 Etudes, Slow Practice, and Focal Point Exercises are available from Colin Publications and are sold worldwide.
 Chris was born in Washington D.C., grew up in Alexandria, Virginia, and is a graduate of the Eastman School of Music and the University of Maryland.
 His teachers include Emerson Head, Sidney Mear, Adel Sanchez, and Gerard Schwarz.

 Monette B-flat trumpet LT 2000